Tahir Hussain instigated mob based on religious sentiments, urged rioters to kill IB staffer Sharma

 The chargesheet against Hussain says that on January 8, a month before the riots, the suspended councillor had met with former JNU student, Umar Khalid at Shaheen Bagh, where the anti citizenship law protests were being held.

 Hussain also met with Khalid Saifi of the United Against Hate at Shaheen Bagh and said that be prepared for something big or riots at the time of Trump's visit to India.
-During hiss questioning, Hussain said that Saifi had given him money for the preparations.
+During his questioning, Hussain said that Saifi had given him money for the preparations.
 This was given from the account of the companies that he owned and an amount of Rs 1.10 crore was transferred to fake companies in the second week of January.

 The amount was later received by him in cash, following a chain of transactions, after which the preparations began, the chargesheet, while citing Hussain's questioning and call records also stated.